Please send appeals to:

 Imprisoned: October 16, 1997

-Tesfaye, editor in chief of the newspaper Urjii, and Solomon, the paper's deputy editor, were abducted from a tea room near Urjii's offices.
-The journalists were first detained at the Central Criminal Investigation Office Prison and were later taken to a district police prison.
-The two were held on charges related to a report in Urjii about the recent killing of alleged Oromo Liberation Front (OLF) members in the Mekanissa area.
-The article contradicted the government media's version of the same story, as published in state media.
+Tesfaye, editor of the newspaper Urjii, and Solomon, the paper’s deputy editor, were abducted from a tearoom near Urjii‘s offices.
+The journalists were first detained at the Central Criminal Investigation Office prison and were later taken to a district police prison.
+They were held on charges related to a report in Urjii about the recent killing of alleged Oromo Liberation Front (OLF) members in the Mekanissa area.
+The article contradicted the government’s version of the same story, as published in state media.

-Tesfaye and Solomon appeared three times before a district court, but the proceedings were postponed each time because of requests by police for more time to continue their investigation.
-After the journalists' court appearance on December 12, 1997, police said they had concluded their investigation but were awaiting the prosecutor's decision about bail.
+Tefaye and Solomon appeared three times before a district court, but the proceedings were repeatedly postponed because of police requests for more time to continue their investigation.
+After an initial court appearance, police said they had concluded their investigation but were awaiting the prosecutor’s decision as to bail.
 No decision had been made when Deressa and Nemera appeared in court again a few days later.
 Although specific details were not available, local journalists confirmed that bail was finally set (amount unknown), which the journalists were unable to pay.
 They remained in prison at the end of 1999.

 Garoma Bekele, Urjii